Easy Python 3 - Lesson 1

 Click Run and notice that the output is the same as the previous Hello, world! code.
 Why is this?

 Note: When introducing a programming concept, look for words in bold.
-I often put the definition in a tooltip that appears when holding your cursor over the word the first time it is used.
+The definition will appear in a tooltip when holding your cursor over the word the first time it is used.
+For more complete definitions see the glossary at python.org.

 A quick word about naming variables.
 You make them to hold data.
 So, the names you choose should often (but not always) reflect their contents.
 Here are a few rules for naming variables.